nicholaswmin/dyno/README.md

 both of them are native extensions of the [User Timing APIs][perf-api].

-The metrics collector records their timings and attaches the tracked `Metric` histogram to its corresponding `task thread`.
+The benchmarker automatically records their timings and attaches the tracked `Metric` histogram to its corresponding `task thread`.

 > **example:** log the average running time of a recursive `fibonacci`